 “I met him in Golden Gate Park.
 He was disguised as a homeless man.”

-“Whoa…” I’m taken aback.
-“So all those homeless people…some of them are wizards?”
+“Whoa…” I straighten up, taken aback.
+“So all those homeless…some of them are wizards?”
 I shake my head.
 “That’s cool and sad at the same time.”

 “It can happen to the best of them.”
-Gyrax studies a chunk of traveler’s bread, then snaps it down in a single bite.
+Gyrax holds up some bread, studies it briefly, then snaps it down in a single bite.
 “But not to Alijyar.
-The Vagabond King is a sorcerer amongst sorcerers.”
+The Vagabond King is a wizard amongst wizards.”

 “Man, who would’ve thought…” I shake my head again.
-“A powerful wizard, disguised as a homeless guy in Golden Gate Park.”
+“A powerful sorcerer, disguised as a homeless guy in Golden Gate Park.”

-“And who would’ve thought that an unassuming teen could end up in Evermoor?”
+“And who would’ve thought you could end up in Evermoor?”
 Gyrax grins.

 “Or that my elderly dog was Wolven royalty?”
 I look Gyrax up and down.

 “Truth is often stranger than fiction.
-Not to those with jaded eyes, but once you know what to look for, life becomes a maze of wonders.”
+If you know what to look for, life becomes a maze of wonders.”

 “I don’t get it.
 Back when you were Gribbles—”

-A flash of annoyance tightens his eyes.
+His face tightens with annoyance.
 “I’m still Gribbles, Jon.”

 “My mistake.”
 I can’t help but smile.
 My lifelong friend is still with me—he’s just a whole lot more than I ever imagined.
 “Back on Earth, I should say.
-Back on Earth, you were goofy and loving and that was it.
-You made me laugh and inspired me with kindness.
-But here on Evermoor, you’re this giant warrior who’s super courageous and hella wise.
+Back on Earth, your daily routine consisted of making me laugh and inspiring me with kindness.
+But here on Evermoor, you’re a beast-mode dog-warrior, super courageous and hella wise.
 What gives?”

 Because that was the truest thing I’ve ever heard.

 “Right,” I manage in a slightly choked voice.
-“I’m gonna turn in.
+“Well…I’m gonna snooze.
 Big day tomorrow, you know?”
-I have no idea if it is or not, but if I end up crying, I don’t want the others to know or see.
+(I have no idea if it is or not, but if I end up crying, I don’t want the others to know or see.)

 “Sleep well, Jon.”